takelwerk/takelage-var/README.md

   image: packer_local/my_image
 ```

-Make the group_vars (and host_vars, if you wish so) available to takeltest:
+Make the group_vars (and host_vars, if you wish so) available to pytest-takeltest:

 ```yaml
 provisioner: